scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 thanks to [Interflow optimizer](https://scala-native.readthedocs.io/en/latest/blog/interflow.html).

 However, since there have been no release in over a year, you may ask yourself---is this project even alive?<br>
-With the long-awaited release it proves it is!
+With the long-awaited release 0.4.0 it proves it is!
 Today we are going to discuss the most impacting new features and changes coming in this new major release.
 We will start with changes according to Scala Native compiler plugin, especially supported Scala versions and cross-platform testing.
 Next we will talk about changes to C interoperability and SBT build that need to be taken into account since when working this release.
 Last, but not least we will discuss why we needed to break binary compatibility with previous versions.

 ## Support for latest Scala 2 versions
-Scala Native finally starts catching up with the rest of the Scala ecosystem, because until now there was only support for Scala 2.11, which is now perceived by most of the developers as deprecated.
-We can proudly announce that Scala Native is now compatible with Scala versions up to 2.12 and 2.13.
+Until now Scala Native supported only Scala 2.11, which is now perceived by most of the developers as deprecated.
-We also continue to support Scala 2.11 for which we have added new features and fixed known bugs.
+We can proudly announce that Scala Native is now compatible with Scala versions 2.12.13 and 2.13.4, in addition to the 2.11.12 with known bugs fixed.

 ## Reflective instantiation
 The SN plugin removes unused definitions of classes, methods, and variables during the linking stage to reduce the size of the output binary.